HerzogElias/OwaspJuiceShop/Chalanges/XSS_Song/Readme.md

 # XSS Song

+## Video Solution:
 You can find a Video Descrition on this following Link:
 ```bash
 https://www.loom.com/share/6a78aeb3b1a2442eb0752b79d08bbf71
 ```

+## Goal of this Chalange:
+Goal of this Chalange is to find the Owasp XSS Song.

+## Descrition of Solution:
 1. Navigate to Serchnavigation:
 <img src="/img/XSS_Suchleiste.png">